(2-minute read)

 Jubilees 18:18-19

-And he celebrated this festival every year, 7 days with joy, and he called it the festival of the Lord according to the 7 days during which he went and returned in peace.
-And accordingly, has it been ordained and written on the heavenly tablets regarding Israel and its seed that they should observe this festival 7 days with the joy of the festival.
+He celebrated this event every year for 7 days with joy, and he called it the Festival of the Lord.
+It matched the 7 days during which he went and returned safely.
+This has been ordained and written on the heavenly tablets for Israel and its descendants to observe this 7-day festival with joy each year.

 Abraham and Isaac weep over Sarah